Department Staff Information

 - All visitors must be dressed appropriately for a family setting.
 Anyone dressed in an inappropriate manner will not be allowed to visit

-- Former inmates (from any facility) are not permitted to visit current inmates unless it has been ninety (90) days since their release or prior written approval is obtained from the Chief Jailor.
+- Former inmates (from any facility) are not permitted to visit current inmates unless it has been ninety (90) days since their release or prior written approval is obtained from the Jail Administration.

 - The only items we will accept from visitors are money orders or certified checks only, made out to Eastern Shore Regional Jail with the inmate’s name in the memo section.